 What Goes Well With Tater Tot Casserole?

 This cowboy casserole with beans is a great meal in itself dish!
-But if you want to add a side dish, I’d serve it with sweet, buttery southern cornbread and a crisp green salad dressed with my quick and creamy caesar mayonnaise dressing.
+But if you want to add a side dish, I’d serve it with my authentic southern cornbread, beer bread, or buttery crescent rolls and a crisp green salad dressed with my quick and creamy caesar mayonnaise dressing.

 - Stir in black beans, pinto beans, diced tomatoes, green chiles, sour cream, 1 cup of cheddar, and hot sauce.